What are suicidal thoughts?

 How do I know if I am feeling suicidal?

 If you are having suicidal thoughts, then you are probably feeling suicidal.
-Some of the warning
+Some of the warning signs are:

 Feeling like taking your own life can be symptom of a serious underlying issue, illness or cause.
 Usually someone feels suicidal as a result of a ‘build up’ of when things have become too much to cope with.
 The reasons behind feeling suicidal are usually complex and very personal to the situation you are in at the moment.
 There are however things that make people more prone to experiencing suicidal thoughts, such as:

 Getting help from Off the Record

 Off the Record isn’t a crisis service but we are here to help.
 If you are feeling affected by suicidal thoughts then we will be able to point you in the direction of some support.
 If we can, we will try and offer you an appointment to come in and talk about what’s going on.
 Contact us, as we will be more than happy to help.
 If the office is closed please leave a message and someone will call you back in order to arrange to meet you as soon as possible.